Halin's grid theorem for digraphs: The existence of necklace grids

 By~\Cref{clm:finite_component}, $N_j$ has to contain a vertex of $P$.
 This contradicts the fact that $N_i, N_j$ are disjoint since $P \subseteq N_i$, and completes the proof. \end{proof}

-\begin{lemma} There exists a bidirected necklace grid that does not contain a dominated directed necklace grid. \end{lemma}
+\begin{lemma} There exists a bidirected necklace grid that does not contain a cyclic necklace grid. \end{lemma}

 \begin{proof} Let $D$ be a bidirected necklace grid whose vertical necklaces are isomorphic to $\mathcal{D}(S)$ for an undirected ray $S$.
-Suppose for a contradiction that $D$ contains a dominated directed necklace grid $D'$.
+Suppose for a contradiction that $D$ contains a cyclic necklace grid $D'$.
 Let $N_1, N_2$ and $N_3$ be distinct vertical necklaces of $D'$.
-We consider the underlying undirected graph $G(D')$ of $D'$ and let $R_i$ be an undirected ray contained in $N_i$ for any $i \in [3]$.
-Note that there are infinitely many disjoint undirected $R_i$--$R_j$~paths that avoid $k$ in $G(D')$ for any $i \neq j \in [3]$ with $ k \in [3] \setminus \{i,j\}$ since $D'$ is a dominated directed necklace grid.
+We consider the underlying undirected graph $G(D')$ of $D'$ and let $R_i$ be an undirected ray contained in $N_i$ for every $i \in [3]$.
+Note that there are infinitely many disjoint undirected $R_i$--$R_j$~paths that avoid $R_k$ in $G(D')$ for every $i \neq j \in [3]$ with $ k \in [3] \setminus \{i,j\}$ since $D'$ is a cyclic necklace grid.